-Studio 1E The Architecture of the City belongs to program 1, and we work with transformation in a double sense:
+Studio 1E City Architecture belongs to program 1, and we work with transformation in a double sense:

 – firstly, as the urban transformation that takes place when something new is added in an existing context

-- secondly, by considering the practice of architecture as an ongoing transformation of already existing spatial concepts, typologies, and architectural motifs.
+– secondly, by considering creating architecture as an ongoing transformation of already existing spatial concepts, typologies, and architectural motifs.

-We consider the architecture that already exists as a gigantic reservoir of knowledge about what architecture can be and become: a knowledge that can be used actively in the form of redrawings and reinterpretations.
+We consider the architecture of the past as a gigantic reservoir of knowledge about what architecture can be and become: a knowledge that can be used actively in the form of redrawings and reinterpretations.
 Just as physical buildings can be reused and reprogrammed, new projects can be created by reusing and reprogramming existing spatial concepts and motifs.

 Structure and assignments

-The study is organised around three semesters, structured around three key themes:
+The study is organised around three semesters in which: